Congress Hall (San Diego, California)

-Congress Hall was a historical wooden building in San Diego, California, built in 1867.
-The Congress Hall site is a California Historical Landmark No. 66, listed on December 6, 1932, at 4016 Wallace Street, now Fandango Restaurant.
-Congress Hall building was a Pony Express Station from 1860 to 1861.
-Congress Hall was for a time a Robertson's saloon and billiard parlor.
+Congress Hall was a historical wooden building in San Diego, California, built in 1867 near 4016 Wallace Street, which was once the Fandango Restaurant.
+The Congress Hall site is California Historical Landmark No. 66, listed on December 6, 1932.
+Congress Hall was a Pony Express Station from 1860 to 1861.
+It was for a time Robertson's saloon and billiard parlor.
 Congress Hall was built by George Dewitt Clinton and Washington, and Robinson.
-A historical marker is at the site of the former building at 2734 Calhoun Street, Old Town, San Diego.
-Vincent Llucia purchased the building in 1870.
-Congress Hall was moved to a nearby site across the plaza in 1870, by Vincent Llucia, to 4016 Wallace, Old Town, San Diego, now Bara Bara Saloon, at the southwest Corner of Calhoun Street and Wallace Street.
-At 4016 Wallace was the ruins of a 1830 house that had been owned by Rosario Aguilar and then Luis Serrano.
+An unrelated historical marker is at the site of the former building in Old Town, San Diego.
+Vincent Llucia purchased the building in 1870 and moved it to a nearby site across the plaza at 4016 Wallace, Old Town, San Diego, now Bara Bara Saloon, at the southwest Corner of Calhoun Street and Wallace Street.
+Prior to that, 4016 Wallace had the ruins of a 1830 house that was owned by Rosario Aguilar, and later Luis Serrano.
 The crumbling ruins were removed and Congress Hall moved to this lot.
-In 1884 Llucia changed the building into a US Post Office.
-Vincent Llucia and his son, Vincent P. D. Llucia, became the postmasters.
+In 1884 Llucia converted the building to a US Post Office.
+Vincent Llucia and his son Vincent P.D.
+Llucia became the postmasters.
 The Congress Hall building was demolished in 1939.